Campus of Stony Brook University

+The Stony Brook University campus area is a census-designated place (CDP), with a population of 10,409 at the 2020 census.
+As of the 2020 census, the U.S. Census Bureau defines the Stony Brook University CDP as a census-designated place separate from the CDP of Stony Brook.
+The Census Bureau began defining the Stony Brook University CDP in the 2010 census.
+In previous censuses, the Census Bureau did not place the university property in a CDP.

+The municipality containing the university is Town of Brookhaven.
+The university is not located in a village.

 The campus is divided into numerous sections, with County Route 97 (Nicolls Road) dividing the university's West and East campuses.
 The West Campus, centered around the Academic Mall, includes many of the university's academic buildings, student dormitories and athletic facilities.
 The East Campus is centered around the Stony Brook University Hospital and other medical-related buildings such as the Health Sciences Center.
 Additional areas such as the university's Research and Development Park and its Southampton campus were acquired in the 2000s.
 The campus is bordered to the north and west by New York State Route 25A.

 It is accessible via public transportation, with the Metropolitan Transportation Authority (MTA) operating the Stony Brook station of the Long Island Rail Road on campus.
 In addition to campus transportation provided by the university, the Suffolk County Transit bus also provides connection from the university to off-campus locations.

 History

 Stony Brook University was founded in 1957 as the State University College of Long Island and was located in Oyster Bay, New York, before moving to Stony Brook in 1962.
 Businessman and philanthropist Ward Melville donated 482 acres of land to the Three Village area for a college campus that he envisioned as "Old World" and "pastoral".

 The 2000s saw the campus expand with the acquisition of 246 acres of land adjacent to the university from the Gyrodyne Company of America; this area would be developed into the Stony Brook University Research and Development Park.
 In 2006, the university purchased an 81-acre plot of land formerly belonging to Southampton College and developed it into an additional campus 35 miles away from Stony Brook known as Stony Brook Southampton.